ericmoderbacher/modermakes/README.md

-Eric Moderbacher's
+eric moderbacher(moders)'s
-# Lua-Aided-Design
+# modermakes

-Draft physical objects in C++ or at runtime with Lua.
+describe and receive models of nD objects in C++ or at runtime with the command line and or Lua.

 How drafting works: